Barbarian Checklist

 Nosoki's rating:

-A little too long to be excited all the time but still pretty solid movie with a female lead.
-Has some hilarious scenes like when Laurene Landon fights a midget and then appears nude on a horse in a lake with no real reason.
+The movie is a little too long for me to be excited all the time, but it's still a pretty solid movie with a female lead.
+It has some hilarious scenes like when Laurene Landon fights a midget and then appears nude on a horse in a lake with no real reason.

 Nosoki's rating:

-Has an odd hippie cause with barbarians having conversations on how war affects the minds of men.
-George Eastman is pretty good as the villain and as far as the plot goes, this is one of those barbarian movies that nearly make any sense.
+Ironmaster has an odd hippie cause with barbarians having conversations on how war affects the minds of men.
+George Eastman is pretty good as the villain and as far as the plot goes, this is one of those barbarian movies that nearly makes any sense.

 Nosoki's rating: